Skip to main contentCarbon Design System

 Selectable tags give users the ability to select or deselect them.
 They can be used in a form containing only tags as the selection method, in a chat to make decisions and forward the chat, and can be used as selections to filter content on a page or within a component.

-In some cases, selectable tags can be used as an alternative to traditional form components when the entire form consistently uses tags as its form selection style.
-Selectable tags should always remain in high contrast to ensure a noticeable difference between selected and unselected tags.
+In some cases, selectable tags can be an alternative to traditional form components when the entire form consistently uses tags as its form selection style.
+Selectable tags can be used for multi-selection or single-selection use cases.
+These tags should always remain in high contrast to ensure a noticeable difference between selected and unselected tags.

 Selectable tags in the context of a product UI.